-Students develop their skills and understanding of performance and composition.
+You will develop your skills and understanding of performance and composition.
 The focus of the performance aspect of this component is on the demands of performing with an ensemble.
-Students are also required to compose a piece of music appropriate for one of the areas of study in response to a set brief.
+You are also required to compose a piece of music appropriate for one of the areas of study in response to a set brief.